Module Descriptions

 Study Year 1 of 3 (NQF 5)

-The first half of this module is designed to introduce the student to the nature, purpose and interpretative process related to the Scriptures.
-Attention is given to the historical backdrop of the Old and New Testaments, and to the development of the biblical canon (Jewish, Protestant and Catholic).
+The first half of this module is designed to introduce the student to the nature, purpose, and interpretative process of the Scriptures.
+Attention is given to the historical backdrop of the Old and New Testaments and to the development of the biblical canon (Jewish, Protestant, and Catholic).
 Tracing the narrative trajectory of the Bible, this module is designed to equip students with a basic skill set necessary for the artful and faithful interpretation of the biblical text both within the church and public space.

 OR